OlegJakushkin/deepblockchains/Plasmacash/README.md

 ## Deep BlockChains
 We have augmented Plasma to support the *Deep BlockChains Architecture* described in this [paper](https://github.com/wolkdb/deepblockchains/blob/master/Deep_Blockchains.pdf).
 Currently, we are exploring a generalized "plasma debit" implementation, where network fees can flow between token owner and operator; In particular, we are extending the original {deposit, exit} schemes with partial withdraw functionality, which will enable operator to withdraw fees without forcing users to exist tokens on the mainNet.

-Most significantly, we have made our plasma both stateful and stateless!

 ## Contract Interface